pjakiela/IE-in-R/E2-exp-ideal-part2.md

 ### Question 6

 What is the standard error of the mean of `z`?
-Confirm that the answer generated by the code you wrote for Question 5 is the same as the answer you'd get from the `ci means z` or `ttest z = 0` commands.
+Confirm that the answer generated by the code you wrote for Question 5 is the same as the answer you'd get from the `t.test(z)$stderr` command.

 ### Question 7

 What happens when we randomly assign treatment?
 Random assignment should generate two groups (a treatment group and a control group) that look similar in terms of their observable characteristics.
 We can use the code below to assign half the observations in our sample to a treatment group.
 ```
-** assign half the sample (observations 1 to N/2) to treatment
+# assign half the sample (observations 1 to myObs/2) to treatment
-count
-return list
-local cutoff = (r(N)/1)/2
-gen treatment = 1 in 1/`cutoff'
-replace treatment = 0 if treatment==.
+treatment <- rbinom(n = myObs, size = 1, prob = 0.5)
 ```

 If we were randomly assigning treatment in a data set that we had not just generated, we would first want to sort our data into a random order - but here, that is not necessary since `y` and `z` are randomly-generated to begin with.